PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-06-20 07:04:33
+Last updated: 2024-06-20 07:05:38
-Random Quote: There are no men like me.
-There's only me.  -  Jaime Lannister
+Random Quote: Whenever I feel good I think it will last forever.
+But it's not like that. - Rue Bennett